Nexxsys/htmltable/README.md

 htmltable.py
 ============

-A small HTML parser to extract tables from HTML files.
+A small Python HTML parser to extract tables from HTML files.

+## Features

+* Extracts all tables from an HTML file.
+Nested tables (tables in a table) are also supported
+* Flattens HTML tables into plain-text tables

 ## Usage